Kik07L/Behringer-X-Touch-for-ableton/readme.md

 - `TOUCH`: Toggle Draw mode.
 - `LATCH`: Toggle Follow mode.
 - `TRIM`: Currently unused.
-- `GROUP`: Expand/collapse selected track (if it is a group).
+- `GROUP`: Expand/collapse selected track (if it is a group or contains chains).
 LED behavior:
-  - ON: Current track is a group.
+  - ON: Current track is a group or contains chains.
-  - Blinking: Current track is within a group.
+  - Blinking: Current track is within a group or is a chain within a track.

 ### **Jog Wheel**
 - `SHIFT + Rotation`: Faster movement.